Trip to Glenn Ivy

-Poolside we dropped our gear and made way for the Sulfur Baths.
+Poolside, we dropped our gear and made way for the Sulfur Baths.
 Narrow, deep, hot, cemented, individual pools of bliss.
 I have always loved soaking in the sulfur pools.
-Your body soaks up the minerals and smell of course and you just know it's doing something good for the body.
-We drank lots and lots of water.
+Your body soaks up the minerals and smell of course you just know it's doing something good for the body.
+We drank lots of water.

 I ran from pool to pool dipping and swimming in various temperatures.
 I caught a glimpse of Heather and Roy in the sun pool floating hand and hand on rafts soaking in the sun.
 I announced that I was off to play in some mud.
 The rest of the gang followed soon after.

 "Club Mud" was a concrete enclave of palm trees, lounge chairs and piles of beautiful mineral rich mud in the middle of a pool.
 Wading toward the mud my legs took on an orange hew from the muddy waters.
 I grabbed a handful of cool mud and began rubbing it all over my face and body.
 Heather and Roy joined me for a little mud slinging and helped with those not so easy reach areas.
 After we are fully covered we leave the pool of mud and head for the Waffa.
 A baking chamber designed to dry the mud.
 Similar to a sauna but with less heat.
 Heather is pictured in the Waffa above.
 The mud began to dry and flake off our skin.
 Movement was restricted as to not break the mud and loose any effect!
 We waddled to the outdoor showers where the mud removing began.
 I left Heather and Roy in the showers and didn't see them till much much later...I had to hurry back to my towel to get ready for my massage.